Common Data Model

 Common Data Model in action

-How to use Common Data Model: Describes the Common Data Model in detail and discusses use cases for creating data in the model or transforming your existing data into the model.
+How to use Common Data Model: Describes Common Data Model in detail and discusses use cases for creating data in the model or transforming your existing data into the model.

 Common Data Model and Microsoft Azure Data Lake Storage Gen2: Describes how putting data in Common Data Model form and storing it in Azure Data Lake Storage Gen2 helps services in the Azure ecosystem to exchange data.